Deci-AI/data-gradients/documentation/datasets.md

 # Built-in Datasets

+DataGradients offer a few basic datasets which can help you load your data without needing to provide any additional code.
+These datasets contain only the very basic functionalities and are not recommended for training.

 ## Object Detection

-### Paired Image-Label Dataset
+### Yolo Format Dataset

-The Paired Image-Label Detection Dataset is a minimalistic and flexible Dataset class for loading datasets with a one-to-one correspondence between an image file and a corresponding label text file.
+The Yolo format Detection Dataset supports any dataset stored in the YOLO format.

 #### Expected folder structure
 Any structure including at least one sub-directory for images and one for labels.
 They can be the same.